Upendra2118/cinegraph/cinegraph/README.md

 IMPORTANT: Do not put your real Neo4j password in GitHub.
 If a real password was previously exposed, rotate it in your Neo4j provider.

+## Why a graph database?

+This project is about relationships, not just rows.
+Movies connect to genres, actors, directors, collaborators, and other films through influence links.
+A graph database stores these connections as first-class relationships, so queries like “show the influence chain from one film to another,” “find collaborators,” or “trace shared themes across titles” are much more natural and efficient than in a relational schema.

+A relational database would require lots of joins across tables for the same questions, while Neo4j can traverse relationships directly and return connected results quickly.

 ## Seed database

 From the project root: